tkhamvilai/tkhamvilai.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to Dr. Khamvilai's Research Lab.
 This website is still under a construction.
-Feel free to send me an [email](mailto:{{ author.email }})
+Feel free to send me an [email](mailto:thanakornkhamvilai) if you have any questions.